What is a Wind Energy Operations Manager?

 - Wind Farm Operations Manager

-In the United States, there were 992,100 jobs for Wind Energy Operations Manager in 2016.
+There were about 992,100 jobs for Wind Energy Operations Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Wind Energy Operations Manager by 2026.
-There will be an estimated 79,200 positions for Wind Energy Operations Manager per year.
+The BLS estimates 79,200 yearly job openings in this field.

 The states with the most job growth for Wind Energy Operations Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.